 The program's goals are to take the first steps in changing institutional culture, deepening recruiting efforts, and providing multi-scalar and peer mentorship opportunities for underrepresented potential applicants, current students, faculty, and staff.
 Please take a moment to read the report on the the 2019 Summer Program.

-The 2020 online program begins in August, beginning with foundational design skills and exercises guiding youth-led community designs in collaboration with the Charlottesville Public Housing Association of Residents (PHAR).
+The 2020 online program began in August, and started with foundational design skills and exercises guiding youth-led community designs in collaboration with the Charlottesville Public Housing Association of Residents (PHAR).

 Lead: Elgin Cleckly